...

 Compared to other resorts like Mona Yongpyong, High 1 offers more space to explore, which I appreciate.
 At Yongpyong, advanced skiers really only have two main areas.

-For advanced terrain, the Victoria Peak area offers some of the steepest slopes, accessible via the Victoria lift.
+For advanced terrain, the slopes off of the Victoria lift offer some of the steepest terrain on the mountain.

 A view of an advanced trail off the Victoria lift at High 1 Resort, South Korea